AWSMagic/book/lambda/local-development/README.md

 # Local Development

 {% hint style="success" %}
-As a developer, I want to be able to develop, run and debug Lambda functions locally so that I can deliver code faster.
+As a developer, I want to be able to develop, run and debug Lambda functions macOS so that I can deliver code faster.
 {% endhint %}

 ## Overview